Travel list for babies and children

 The essentials for feeding a baby or child on holiday

-There are a few things parents should keep in mind when packing for a trip with their children.
-The main thing is not to pack too many clothes.
+There are a few things parents should keep in mind when making their suitcases for a trip with their children.
+The key is not to pack too many clothes.
 Parents should dress their children in layers and pack less clothing than they think they will need, as children will grow up quickly and it can be difficult to predict how much they will wear for a day.

 The other essential element is food.
 Parents should pack snacks, but more importantly, they should pack a cooler full of food that will stay cold for about 24 hours.
 It is best to have lots of different types of food so that if your child doesn't like something one day, he or she can eat something else the next.